texastribune/data-visuals-guides/kit-setup.md

 #### Getting text on the page

 Let's create a feature article and get some text on a page!
-After creating a feature article, go to the `project.config.js` file and change the `files` variable so it hooks up to [this Google doc](https://docs.google.com/document/d/1vIy6uXDwut2jP-kILbiM3SmECOBxZf3lPxLEtyQ_N_c/edit) of a feature article we've done in the past:
+First run the `create` command to create a feature article and then go to the `project.config.js` file and change the `files` variable so it hooks up to [this Google doc](https://docs.google.com/document/d/1vIy6uXDwut2jP-kILbiM3SmECOBxZf3lPxLEtyQ_N_c/edit) we've used for a story in the past:

 ```js
 files: [